gboeing/osmnx/README.md

 conda create -n ox --strict-channel-priority osmnx
 ```

-Alternatively, you can run OSMnx + Jupyter directly from this [docker container](https://hub.docker.com/r/gboeing/osmnx), or you can install OSMnx via [pip](https://pypi.python.org/pypi/OSMnx) if you already have OSMnx's dependencies installed on your system.
+Alternatively, you can run OSMnx + Jupyter directly from its official [docker container](https://hub.docker.com/r/gboeing/osmnx), or you can install OSMnx via [pip](https://pypi.python.org/pypi/OSMnx) if you already have OSMnx's dependencies installed on your system.